rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 ##### CFS

-We compare this to an elegant mathematical approach to feature selection called Correlation-Based feature Selection (CFS), which is also used in HAR.
+We compare this to an approach to feature selection called Correlation-Based feature Selection (CFS), which is also used in HAR.
 CFS chooses the smallest set of features that are highly correlated with the class while being minimally correlated with each other.
 The core of this approach uses the merit function:

 $\mathrm{Merit_{\mathnormal{S}}}=\frac{k\cdot \bar {r}_{cf}}{\sqrt{k+k(k-1)\bar {r}_{ff}}}$